sparksammy/SparksammyCOC/README.md

 # SparksammyCOC
 The Better Code of Conduct.
+Applies to any Sparksammy or sparkSammy project.